-Our managements because they were very close with Wes Craven, the guy who did the "Nightmare" series.
+Our management because they were very close with Wes Craven, the guy who did the “Nightmare” series.

-Here’s the honest truth, I would never say never to it, but at this point it just doesn’t seem like something that would make a lot of sense.
+Here’s the honest truth, I would never say never to it, but at this point, it just doesn’t seem like something that would make a lot of sense.
 I think Don is fairly happy right now because he’s got the band to himself, you know what I mean?
 Why would you want other guys to come in and have to share it?
-It just wasn’t a really pleasant working experience the last couple of years.
-Unless I thought it was going to be different I wouldn’t want to do that.
+It just wasn’t an enjoyable working experience the last couple of years.
+Unless I thought it was going to be different, I wouldn’t want to do that.
 If we worked stuff out and if it could be a little different, then yeah, I could see it happening.
-It would have to be with George, it’s the only way it could be.
+It would have to be with George.
+It’s the only way it could be.

 Speaking of George, what’s your relationship with him presently, any new ventures in the planning?

 George and I talk frequently.
 He and I, we’re neighbors now, we talk all the time.
-He goes to the same gym that my wife does and in fact our wives are good friends.
-George is doing great, he’s got a new project called SOULS OF WE and I just played on seven songs on that.
-I’ve heard most of the material and it’s really good, really exciting.
+He goes to the same gym that my wife does, and in fact, our wives are good friends.
+George is doing great, he’s got a new project called SOULS OF WE, and I just played seven songs on that.
+I’ve heard most of the material, and it’s really good, really exciting.

 How did you like working with Reb Beach on DOKKEN’s ERASE THE SLATE album?

-I loved it, but at this point now to go back that would be a little anticlimactic.
-That’s not Reb’s fault, it’s just that if we were going to bother to have a reunion, I think it would have to be the original guys.
+I loved it, but at this point, now to go back would be a little anticlimactic.
+That’s not Reb’s fault.
+It’s just that if we were going to bother to have a reunion, I think it would have to be the original guys.
 Maybe someday it will happen; maybe someday it will make sense, who knows?